remscodes/drino/README.md

 You can intercept request, result or error throughout the http request lifecycle.

-Interceptors can be passed into instance config .
+Interceptors can be passed into instance config.

 ```ts
 const instance = drino.create({